Under Armour lowers outlook, cutting about 280 jobs

-BALTIMORE (AP) — Under Armour is cutting approximately 280 jobs from its global workforce and lowering its full-year revenue outlook, overshadowing a second-quarter performance that topped most expecations.
+BALTIMORE (AP) — Under Armour is cutting approximately 280 jobs from its global workforce and lowering its full-year revenue outlook, overshadowing a strong second-quarter and extending woes for companies in the retail sports sector.

 A board-approved restructuring plan will come with about $110 million to $130 million in related charges this year.
 That includes approximately $15 million in employee severance and benefits costs.